rahulkumarsingh73690/docs-3/docs/endpoints.md

 - SOAP endpoint: `/[soap11|soap12]`
 - Default endpoint: `/[xml|json|html|jsv|csv]/[reply|oneway]/[servicename]`

 The preferred way to call the webservice is mostly using the REST endpoint.
-As you have seen, user-defined REST endpoints can be configured with the `Route` attribute for each request DTO.
+As you have seen, user-defined REST endpoints can be configured with the `Route` attribute for each Request DTO.

 But you can also call your service by using the default endpoint, without configuring a REST url with the default endpoint.
 Of course there's always the option to use the SOAP endpoint.

 ## Sample requests:

-The possible requests for the following request DTO are:
+The possible requests for the following Request DTO are:

 ```csharp
 [Route("/hello")]